-Death Valley is located in eastern California near the Nevada border, within Death Valley National Park.
-It is the largest national park in the contiguous United States and one of the most extreme landscapes in North America — known for record-breaking heat, vast salt flats, sculpted sand dunes, and layered desert mountains.
+Death Valley National Park sits in eastern California near the Nevada border and holds the distinction of being the largest national park in the contiguous United States.
+It's also one of the most extreme environments in North America — record-breaking heat, vast salt flats, sculpted sand dunes, and mountain ranges layered in color that shifts by the hour.
+The scale here is genuinely hard to prepare for until you're standing in it.

 .png)